 - Theology and the Body

-- Clemson, Frances (Planned).
+- Clemson, Frances (2019).
 Showing Forth God's Act in History: Theology and Drama in the Work of Dorothy L. Sayers.
 Bloomsbury T&T Clark.

 Chapter in book

-- Clemson, Frances (2015).
+- Clemson, Frances (2019).
 Doing Justice to the Past: Time in Theology, Drama and Peacebuilding.
-In The Art of Peacebuilding.
-Appleby, R. Scott, Culbertson, Hal, Hawksley, Theodora & Mitchell, Jolyon Under consideration with Oxford University Press.
+In Peacebuilding and the Arts.
+Culbertson, Hal, Hawksley, Theodora, Mitchell, Jolyon & Vincentt, Giselle Palgrave Macmillan.

 - Ford, David F. & Clemson, Frances (2013).
 Interreligious Reading After Vatican II: Scriptural Reasoning, Comparative Theology and Receptive Ecumenism.
 Directions in Modern Theology.
 Wiley-Blackwell.